nmoroze/lemoncore/README.md

 #### Dependencies
 - [RISC-V toolchain][riscv-gcc]
 - [Verilator (minimum v4.034)][verilator]
+- [cxxopts][cxxopts]

 #### Commands
 ```
 make sim-soc FW=<firmware>
 ```
-Runs interactive SoC simulation, with outputs shown as an ASCII representation of the Icebreaker LEDs.
+Runs interactive SoC simulation.
+The simulator displays an ASCII representation of the Icebreaker LEDs, and uses the keyboard for providing button input.
 Runs `sw/hello.c` by default, but setting the optional `FW` variable will cause Make to build `sw/<firmware>.c` and run that file instead.

+You can also run the simulator executable directly.
+Run `make socsim` to compile the binary, then `./socsim` to run.
+Run `./socsim --help` for more info on command line configuration options.

 ```
 make sim-core FW=<firmware>